Sylvester James Gates: Early life and education

-Gates received two BS degrees from MIT in Mathematics and Physics (1973) as well as his PhD (1977).
-His doctoral thesis was the first at MIT on supersymmetry.
+Gates received two B.S. degrees from MIT in mathematics and physics (1973), as well as his Ph.D.
+(1977).
+For his undergraduate thesis he wrote On the Feasibility of Generating Electricity with a Rijke Tube.
+His doctoral thesis, under the mentorship of James E. Young, was the first at MIT on supersymmetry.
 With M. T. Grisaru, M. Rocek and W. Siegel, Gates coauthored Superspace, or One thousand and one lessons in supersymmetry (1984), the first comprehensive book on supersymmetry.

-In 1984 he gained an associate professor position at the University of Maryland (UMD) Physics Department.
-In 1988, he became the Professor of Physics at UMD, a position he held until 2017, becoming the first African American to have an endowed position at a major American research university.
-In 2022 Gates rejoined the University of Maryland as the John S. Toll Professor of Physics, Clark Leadership Chair in Science in the Department of Physics and the School of Public Policy at the University of Maryland.

-Gates is on the board of trustees of Society for Science & the Public and is active in scientific outreach.